DexiangZhang/RadioShack-2.0-Demo-Web-App/README.md

 ### Goal-4: As a user, I want to display all the products with their quality and the products that are been sold out, so that I know which item is popular and how many are left for the remaining product

 - subtask: create a dynamic webpage and re-render whenever the data in the database is modified and make each item in a card box with product description, quality, price, name, and `Add to Cart` button
+- [x] subtask: create a API that fetch all the product detail from the database
 - subtask: write the code that change the item's `Add to Cart` to `Sold Out` whenever item's quality is reach 0
 ---